hirokawa/cssrlib-data/README.md

 ## Prerequisites:

-Additional python packages are required as prerequisites and can be installed via the following commands
+Additional python packages are required as prerequisites and can be installed via the following command

 ```
 pip install -r requirements.txt